trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Updating AdGuard

-AdGuard Home can be updated from user interface or <a href="https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ#how-to-update-adguard-home-manually"><b>manually</b></a> with command line which is the better way for now. <br>
+AdGuard Home can be updated from user interface or <a href="https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ#how-to-update-adguard-home-manually"><b>manually</b></a> with command line which I recommend for now. <br>
 _Use script constructed with update commands[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/AdGuard-Home-update-script"><b>click here</b></a>]_.

 ## Setting up AdGuard blocklist